 The Tribunal is monitoring the Commonwealth and State Governments’ announcements and health advice relating to Coronavirus (COVID-19).

 In an endeavour to contain the effects of COVID-19 and keep the Tribunal operational as much as possible, the following temporary procedures are being implemented.
 The primary aim is to remove the need for parties to physically come to the Tribunal.

-From 30 March 2020, The Tribunal (all Divisions and the Appeal Panel) will be conducting all stages of its hearings by phone, audio visual link or on the papers.
+From 30 March 2020, the Tribunal (all Divisions and the Appeal Panel) has been conducting all stages of its hearings by phone, audio visual link or on the papers.
 This arrangement will continue until at least the end of August 2020.

 Where a matter is decided “on the papers”, this means the matter is decided without a hearing.
 This involves the Tribunal considering the documents that are lodged by all the parties and then making a decision about the case.